EndThemex/end-markd/README.md

-# A mode of Markdown editer
+# A Demo of Markdown editer
 use React and Electron
 just for learn